johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
-    This is apparently Anxhela's second attempt at getting to Eurovision – her first was in 2001.
+    This is apparently Anxhela’s second attempt at getting to Eurovision – her first was in 2001.
 She got here.
 Good for her.

     After a 20 year wait though, all I can think is: what a waste of an opening!